justintlaw/game-project/README.md

 ## Step 3:
 * connect github

-Go to the CodePipeline console and connect the repository manually (only required during this setup)
+Go to the CodePipeline console and connect the repository manually (only required once while setting up)